theBlackBoxSociety/CodeCrashCourses/AI_lecture/readme.md

 ## 6. This year we started with AIAIAI.
 Project run by Jerry Galle, Floor Toppets (master), Floor Vanden Berghe (ex-master) & Vincent Vanasten (3e bach)

    Everybody is free to join and experiment to create projects with AI.
-We have one fast pc at out disposal plus a small budget to realise mini projects. http://aiaiai.mediakunst.be/
+We have one fast pc at out disposal plus a small budget to realise mini projects.
+We'll install diffusion and some Gans on this pc so that you can experiment with this tech free of charge. http://aiaiai.mediakunst.be/